Core includes a range of styles, variables and code that form the foundation of how the Design System works, including colour, typography and spacing.

 Why system fonts?

-The primary reasons is download speed.
+The primary reason is download speed.
 As government, our services are provided for everyone, regardless of their situation or location.
 By choosing to use system fonts users are expected to download less data and make less HTTP requests.
 Meaning people on low-end devices or internet connections in remote areas can access government services easier.

 System fonts have also matured.
 Despite a poor reputation of being ugly, new operating systems are increasingly shipping with much more elegant and modern typefaces.
 Something we can now take advantage of to create faster load times and interfaces that reflect a user’s preferences.